No Line on the Horizon: Legacy

 Lillywhite believed that the African influences had not translated well onto the album, remarking: "It's a pity because the whole idea of Morocco as a big idea was great.
 When the big idea for U2 is good, that is when they succeed the most, but I don't think the spirit of what they set out to achieve was translated.
 Something happened that meant it did not come across on the record."
 The Edge concurred, admitting that the group erred by "starting out experimental and then trying to bring it into something that was more accessible".
 He added, "I think probably we should have said, 'It's an experimental work.
 That's what it is.'"
 Mullen refers to the album as "No Craic on the Horizon" and said, "It was pretty fucking miserable.
 It turns out that we're not as good as we thought we were and things got in the way."
 He attributed the release of "Get On Your Boots" as the album's lead single as "the beginning of the end," as the album did not recover from the song's negative reception.
-The band played fewer songs from No Line on the Horizon as the 360° Tour went on, which Mullen called "a little bit of a defeat."
+While he considered "Moment of Surrender" to be perhaps U2's best song of the 2000s, Bono said he believes No Line on the Horizon was flawed because "the progressive-rock virus had crept in", adding: "The discipline of our songwriting, the thing that made U2 — top-line melody, clear thoughts — had gone.
+With the band, I was like, this is not what we do, and we can only do that experimental stuff if we have the songwriting chops."
+The band played fewer songs from No Line on the Horizon as the 360° Tour progressed, which Mullen called "a little bit of a defeat."